eoyebami/eoyebami.github.io/posts/aws/2024-01-29-iam-roles-and-serviceaccounts.md

 * Create an OIDC provider for your EKS Cluster, this should automatically be created at cluster startup
   - This will act as the issuer for the JWT tokens in the cluster
 * Create the `IAM` Role in AWS
-  - Add the necessary permissions and modify the `Trust Relationships`
-    - The OIDC JWT Token
+  - Add the necessary permissions and modify the `Trust Relationships` to include the OIDC JWT Token

 ```
 {